 The fix: This one is somewhat complex.
 The best way to combat this, from a search point of view, is to combine your online presences into one site.
 There may be good business reasons for having two separate brands which cater to different audiences.
 You still need to be aware that they will ultimately be competing for attention in the search engine results pages (SERPs).

 Simply adhering to Google’s quality guidelines will help.
 Create content which is useful, credible, engaging and, wherever possible, unique.

 Google does a decent job of spotting unintentional duplications but the tips above should give you an idea of how to get search engines and users to understand your site.

-Jean Frew is a Digital Marketing Consultant at Hallam Internet, specializing in SEO.
+Jean Frew is a Digital Marketing Consultant at Hallam, specializing in SEO.
 Jean has worked in Ecommerce and Digital Marketing since 2007 and is experienced in driving online growth, as well as managing budgets and projects of all sizes.
 She has a broad knowledge of Digital Marketing and utilises analytics to make data-driven decisions.